Re-using copyrighted work

 • Permissions can be obtained free of charge for a defined amount of content for scientific publications

-To re-use a copyrighted work permission of the copyright holder is required.
+To re-use a copyrighted work you need to obtain permission from the copyright holder.
 This also applies to the author of the work when copyright has been transferred to the publisher.
 Crediting re-used content alone is not sufficient in case of copyrighted material.
+This rule also applies to derivatives of copyrighted material: adapting a figure from someone else and using it in your dissertation (or publishing it in any other way) does not change your need to obtain permission, even when citing the source of the original work!

 Permission requests can be placed via the publisher.
 A link to the permission management platform is usually located right next to the original article.
 The exact location and designation can vary across journals and publishers.